Join Us for an Exciting Lecture Season!

 Their plan identified the primary sources and kinds of plastic pollutants found on local shorelines and proposed a multifaceted strategy to reduce them.
 Team members were Mya Jenkinson, Gus Lessinger, Valeska Perez, Penelope Lesage and Stella Busby.

 They presented their winning proposal to members of the Naples Council on World Affairs, which sponsored the Model UN competition (click here).
-In addition, Gus was interviewed for 30 minutes by Mike Kiniry for his Gulf Coast Life program on WGCU (listen here).
+In addition, Gus was interviewed by Mike Kiniry for his Gulf Coast Life program on WGCU (listen here).

 NCWA's recent member survey showed it is healthy and stable two years after the end of the pandemic.
 Member satisfaction remains very high, although improvements can be made in programs and in staying relevant in rapidly changing times.
 The Board of Directors has begun to use this information in plans for the coming season and beyond.